 As mentioned above, a plain submission of any transaction proposed at the website could be understood as an acceptance of an offer issued by Enron.
 In case a client modifies the price and/or the volume of the transaction proposed, it would be understood that the offer was made by such client (counteroffer).
 In that case, the counteroffer must be accepted (or rejected) by Enron.

 However, to the extent the agreements expressly establish that the website does not and will in no event constitute an offer, and that the client expressly acknowledges and accepts that the client makes an offer by clicking, which may be accepted or rejected by Enron, which has to make certain checks before the transaction can be closed (it would be advisable to expressly state that the client acknowledges and accepts that such checks must be made prior to closing the transaction), we understand that it would be difficult for the client to argue that the website should be deemed an offer.
+[We should put this in the ETA.]

 3. Exclusions/Restrictions on Liability